taixingbi/apts-value-prediction/README.md

 ## model analysis
 [accuracy R2](http://statisticsbyjim.com/regression/interpret-r-squared-regression/) of linear regression, random forest, graduate boost are presented.
-This is just demo for 451 samples. need more work to improve algorithim. random forest, graduate boost performces much better, either will be selected.
+This is just demo for 451 samples. need more work to improve algorithim.
+In experiment, random forest, graduate boost performces much better, either will be selected.

 ### Gradient Boosting regression